Azerbaijan travel updates: how to verify visas, flights and site access before you book

 2) Baku logistics: verify carrier schedules

 Use the official AZAL website for route and schedule planning so your airport arrival lines up with city transfers and tours.
+If your plan chains a morning arrival into a same-day excursion, double-check the arrival time against the pickup time your operator has confirmed.

 Practical tip